rostro36/Notes/Big Data/Week 07/07_readings.md

 - map: (k1,v1) &rightarrow; list(k2,v2)
 - reduce: (k2, list(v2)) &rightarrow; list(v2)
 ### Implemenatation
-Input gets partitioned into *M* splits, where up to *M* cores can process them in parallell.
+Input gets partitioned into *M* splits, where up to *M* cores can process them in parallel.

 Afterwards the intermediate values are split to *R* parts, e.g. default is using hash(key)%*R*, but others can be supplied, and sent to the reducing machines.